 - A £500 Self Directed Assistance Payment for all eligible clients

-- Those who are bereaved of a spouse / partner or both parents as a direct result of the conflict
+- Those who are bereaved of a spouse / partner or both parents as a direct result of the Troubles/conflict

 - Those identified as Seriously Injured under the 2016/17 programme criteria

-- Full access to services and support to meet their needs in terms of Persistent Pain, Disability Support, Education and Training, Psychological Therapies, Trauma Focused Physical Activity, Social Isolation and Volunteering.
+- Full access to services and support to meet their Health & Wellbeing needs in terms of Persistent Pain, Disability Support, Education and Training, Psychological Therapies, Trauma Focused Physical Activity, Social Isolation, Volunteering & Carer Respite.

-For any individuals who came forward from 1st April 2017 onwards they will receive:
+For individuals who came forward from 1st April 2017 onwards and are not eligible for the recently reopened Bereaved Self Directed Assistance Scheme, it remains the case that they will receive:

-- Full access to services and support to meet their particular needs in relation to Persistent Pain, Disability Support, Education and Training, Psychological Therapies, Trauma Focused Physical Activity, Social Isolation and Volunteering.
-We are unable to offer direct financial payments to individuals registering with VSS after 31st March 2017.
+Full access to services and support to meet their particular Health & Wellbeing needs in relation to Persistent Pain, Disability Support, Education and Training, Psychological Therapies, Trauma Focused Physical Activity, Social Isolation, Volunteering & Carer Respite.

 If you wish to find out more information about our services, please contact us on 028 90 279100 or email firstname.lastname@example.org